ChrisPenner/rasa/docs/Building-An-Extension.md

                 with actual type ‘Keypress -> Action ()’
 ```

 Hrmm, right!
-Now we don't want to use `onInit` anymore, now that we're listening for
+Now that we're listening for keypress events we don't want to use `onInit` anymore.
-a more general event we can use `eventListener`!
+Time for the more general `eventListener`!
 Let's look at the type signature:

 ```haskell
 eventListener :: forall a.
 Typeable a => (a -> Action ()) -> Scheduler ()